“Our wounds are often the openings into the best and most beautiful parts of us.” – David Richo

 Address

-I offer individual telehealth therapy for adults in New York and Florida.
+I offer individual, couples, and family telehealth therapy for adults in New York and Florida.